nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_replacment.md

 When the new document cannot be processed then:

 - The receiver of the new document **SHOULD** mark the original and replacement document as null and void and report a error to the sender using the ITK Response message and appropriate code see [ITK3 response codes](https://developer.nhs.uk/apis/itk3messagedistribution/explore_response_codes.html) for further information.
-- The sender of the new document **SHOULD** mark the original and replacement document as null and void once it recessives the ITK3 Response for the new document.
+- The sender of the new document **SHOULD** mark the original and replacement document as null and void once it receives the ITK3 Response indicating that the replacement document could not be processed.

 ## FHIR Elements Used for Replacement ##